Skip to main content

 GitHub Copilot

-Continue.dev is aimed at experienced developers who are comfortable with code.
+Continue.dev is accessible to beginners and non-developers looking to build with AI.
 GitHub Copilot is accessible to beginners and non-developers looking to build with AI.
-The real test is how quickly you can go from idea to working app — setup time, documentation quality, and how intuitive the AI interaction feels all factor into the experience.
+The real test is how quickly you can go from idea to working app, setup time, documentation quality, and how intuitive the AI interaction feels all factor into the experience.

 Feature data verified monthly.
 Some entries use automated inference.
 Report inaccuracy